thraxil/zeuxis/README.txt

   * I guess a non-fullscreen mode might be useful to some people.
   * I wish I knew how to disable screensavers and monitor power-saving mode while it's on.
+  * Also, it really needs a better name than 'sketch.py'.
+Please.